Mattie J. Jackson: Personal background

-After the birth of his youngest daughter, Westley Jackson escaped slavery through the Underground Railroad, after which, living in Chicago, Illinois, he became a "Minister of the Gospel" and "died before the War," as his daughter would remember.
-Six years later, Ellen Turner met and married George Brown and together they had two sons (one would die as a baby).
+After the birth of his youngest daughter, Westley Jackson escaped slavery through the Underground Railroad.
+He then lived in Chicago, Illinois, where he became a "Minister of the Gospel" and "died before the War," as his daughter would remember.
+Six years later, Ellen Turner met and married George Brown, and together they had two sons (one would die as a baby).
 Brown escaped to Canada around 1855; he changed his name to John G. Thompson and become a barber in the city of Lawrence, Massachusetts.
-After he left, Turner tried several times to join her husband, but was repeatedly caught and beaten.
-Soon her owner, tired of her constant attempts to escape, sold her and her children to the captain of a Mississippi River steamboat.
+After Brown's escape, Turner tried several times to join her husband, but was repeatedly caught and beaten.
+Soon her enslaver, tired of her constant attempts to escape, sold her and her children to the captain of a Mississippi River steamboat.

-When Ellen met one Sam Adams and made preparations to marry, the steamboat captain kidnapped the family and sent them to Louisville, Kentucky, where they were sold to different owners.
-Mattie, with the help of the Underground Railroad was able to escape to Indianapolis, Indiana, where her mother and brother were able to reach her several months later.
-Upon the end of the American Civil War, Mattie and her mother and brother made their way back to St. Louis, where Ellen was able to marry Sam Adams.
+When Ellen met one Sam Adams and made preparations to marry, the steamboat captain kidnapped the family and sent them to Louisville, Kentucky, where they were sold to different enslavers.
+Mattie, with the help of the Underground Railroad escaped to Indianapolis, Indiana, where her mother and brother were able to reach her several months later.
+Upon the end of the American Civil War, Mattie and her mother and brother returned to St. Louis, where Ellen married Sam Adams.

 Shortly after the end of the war, Jackson's stepfather, now known as John G. Thompson, located the family and invited Jackson and her 11-year-old half-brother to join him and his wife, Dr. Lucy Susan (Prophet) Schuyler Thompson, a botanical physician and antislavery activist.
 At the time she arrived in Lawrence in April 1866, Mattie could read a little bit, but could not write at all, and was interested in continuing her education.
 Her stepmother took down the story of Mattie's life to date; Dr. Thompson also saw to its publication, with its primary purpose being to raise money that Mattie could use to further her education.
 In her preface Mattie said: "I feel it a duty to improve the mind, and have ever had a thirst for education to fill that vacuum for which the soul has ever yearned since my earliest remembrance.
 Thus I ask you to buy my little book to aid me in obtaining an education, that I may be enabled to do some good in behalf of the elevation of my emancipated brothers and sisters."

-Mattie Jackson would eventually return to St. Louis, where, on July 27, 1869, she married William Reed Dyer (1846–1912), a Union Army veteran and porter on Mississippi River steamboats.
-Of their nine children, five would live to maturity.
+Mattie Jackson eventually returned to St. Louis, where, on July 27, 1869, she married William Reed Dyer (1846–1912), a Union Army veteran and porter on Mississippi River steamboats.
+Of their nine children, five lived to maturity.
 After Ellen Turner Adams' death in May 1893, the Dyers moved to Dardenne Prairie, Missouri, about 35 miles from St. Louis, where they would live for the rest of their lives.